 I am enclosing the following copies as proof of identity (please tick the relevant box):

-Tam choosing the following copies as proof of identity (piedse tiek the relevant box).

-□ Birth certificate
+Birth certificate

-□ Driving licence
+Driving licence

-□ Passport
+Passport

-☐ An official letter to my address
+An official letter to my address

-Personal Information
+Person al Information

-If you only want to know what information is held in specific records, please indicate in the hov

-below.
-Please tell us if you know in which capacity the information is being held, together very names or dates you may have.
-If you do not know exact dates, please give the year(s) that think may be relevant. vith any
+below. names only want to know what information is held in specific records, please indicate in the box Please tell us if you know in which capacity the information is being held, together with any or dates you may have.
+If you do not know exact dates, please give the year(s) that you hay be relevant.

-ammining so islevani.

-Details:

-Te
+Details

-Employment records:
+ment records:

-If you are, or have been employed by the Trust and are seeking personal information in rel ation to

-your employment please provide details of your staff number, unit, team, dates of employment
+- are, or have been employed by the Trust and are seeking personal information in relation to imployment please provide details of your staff number, unit, team, dates of employment etc.

-Details:

-Details.
+Details :

 Section 2

-Diagon complete this spection of the form with your details if you are acting an habelf of com- anna alaa

-Please complete this section of the form with your details if you are acting on behalf of some (i.e., the data subject). one else
+Please complete this section of the form with your details if you are acting on behalf of someone else (i.e., the data subject).

-(i.e., the data subject).

-If you are NOT the data subject, but an agent appointed on their behalf, you will need to pro vide

-evidence of your identity as well as that of the data subject and proof of your right to act on the their
+If you are NOT the data subject, but an agent appointed on their behalf, you will need to provide evidence of your identity as well as that of the data subject and proof of your right to act on their behalf.

-behalf.

 Title

-Surname/ Family
+Surname/ Family Name

-Name

 First Name(s)/Forenames

-Date of Rirth
+Date of Birth

-Г

 Address

-Address

 Post Code

 Phone Number

-l

 I am enclosing the follo owing copies as proof of identity (please tick the relevant box):

-Dinth and it and
+□ Birth certificate ;

-□ Birth certificate□ Driving licence
+□ Driving licence

-□ Passport ;
+□ Passport

-er to my address
+□ An official lette er to my address

-,

-What is your relation ship to the data subject? (e.g., parent, carer, legal representative)
+What is your relations ship to the data subject? (e.g., parent, carer, legal representative)

-Trinut io your rolulion compression (erg., parent, early, regar representative)

-Lam enclosing the follo owing copy as proof of legal authorisation to act on behalf of the data subject:
+I am enclosing the following copy as proof of legal authorisation to act on behalf of the data subject:

-Tam onologing the roll Thing copy at proof of logar admission to dot on bottom of the data caspotal

-Letter of author rity
+Letter of authority

-luring Power of Attorney
+Lasting or Enduring Power of Attorney

-arental responsibility
+Evidence of parental responsibility

-☐ Other (give de talls):
+Other (give details):

-Onetian O

-Section 3
+Section n 3

-Please describe as deta ailed as possible what data you request access to (e.g., time period, categories
+lescribe as detailed as possible what data you request access to (e.g., time period, categories

-ting to a specific case, paper records, electronic records).
+nformation relating to a specific case, paper records, electronic records).

-I wish to: □ Receive the information by post □ Receive the information by email □ Collect the information in person □ View a copy of the information only □ Controlled the information with a member of stoff Go through the information with a member of staff Please be aware that if you wish us to post the information to you, we will take every care to ensure that it is addressed correctly.
+I wish to: □ Receive the information by post □ Receive the information by email □ Collect the information in person □ View a copy of the information only □ Go through the information with a member of staff Please be aware that if you wish us to post the information to you, we will take every care to ensure that it is addressed correctly.
 However, we cannot be held liable if the information is lost in the post or incorrectly delivered or opened by someone else in your household.
 Loss or incorrect delivery may cause you embarrassment or harm if the information is 'sensitive'.